-- 1) Develop a schedule and have it approved by the Visiting Committee chair. - 2) Organize a tour of campus on Sunday with the option of having Sunday Mass/Liturgy on campus. - 3) Organize Visiting Committee meetings with all constituency groups - With the Steering Committee on Sunday to finalize plans - With parents, alums, on Sunday - With the full Board of Trustees on Monday, allocating an hour for meeting with the Visiting Committee - With faculty, staff, administrators, and students on Monday and Tuesday - With committee responsible for ongoing focus on Goals and Criteria - 4) Introduce the Visiting Committee to the student body at a Monday morning assembly so that they can address the School. - 5) Organize an opportunity for the Visiting Committee to participate with the School community in prayer. - 6) Coordinate the Recommitment ritual after the end of the Visit.
+- 1) Develop a schedule and have it approved by the Visiting Committee chair. - 2) Organize a tour of campus on Sunday with the option of having Sunday Mass/Liturgy on campus. - 3) Organize Visiting Committee meetings with all constituency groups - With the Steering Committee on Sunday to finalize plans - With parents, alums, on Sunday - With the full Board of Trustees on Monday, allocating an hour for meeting with the Visiting Committee - With faculty, staff, administrators, and students on Monday and Tuesday - With committee responsible for ongoing focus on Goals and Criteria - 4) Introduce the Visiting Committee to the student body at a Monday morning assembly so that they can address the school. - 5) Organize an opportunity for the Visiting Committee to participate with the school community in prayer. - 6) Coordinate the Recommitment ritual at the end of the Visit.
 The Network Director sends out the prayer to the Steering Committee chair.
-While the School sets up the Recommitment Rite, the Visiting Committee leads it on video several days after the end of the visit.
-The Visiting Committee, Head of School, and Steering Committee may work out other arrangements.
+While the school sets up the Recommitment Rite, the Visiting Committee leads it.